Moving house gas and electricity checklist

 Now that you've moved into your new property, you're almost done!

 Given the current energy market volatility, you might be wondering if you can switch when you move.
-You'll likely be put onto the supplier's standard variable tariff which is capped at £1,928 from 1 January to 31 March 2024 (and at £1,690 from 1 April to 30 June).
+You'll likely be put onto the supplier's standard variable tariff which is capped at £1,717 from 1 October to the end of December.
 However, there are fixed deals now returning to the market which you may want to sign up for (though sticking with a standard variable tariff is still a valid option).
 Enter your postcode below to compare energy prices.

 Run an energy comparison